oroinc/documentation/user_guide/marketing_campaign.rst

 *Campaign View Page*
 --------------------

-:ref:`View page <user-guide-ui-components-view-pages>` of a campaign contains the following three sections:
+The :ref:`View page <user-guide-ui-components-view-pages>` of a campaign contains the following three sections:

 - General Information: details specified for the campaign during its creation/editing